Where Language Takes Form: The Reopening of The Art Dome House in Bogota

 Our Miami Art Dime artist Thibo Villeneuce brought his extraordinary mixed-media and stencil pieces to our headquarters, reminding us how we—as a Miami-based enterprise—must uphold and elevate the local artist scene.
 And who better than Thibo to help us spotlight the creative minds of our city?

 But Thibo wasn’t alone.
-Representing The Art Dome’s artist family, Bipasha Hayat flew in from New York for her first Art Dome Pop Up, where she exhibited her work and shared her experiences as our most recent Art Dome artist.
+Representing The Art Dome’s artist family, Bipasha Hayat flew in from New York to be part of the Grand Opening, where she exhibited her work and shared her experiences as our most recent Art Dome artist.
 Her series Memoirs — eight pieces exploring her fascination with the ancient world, its lingering legacy, and the dialogue between classical urn figures and abstract fragments of debris in contemporary materials such as cardboard — anchored a powerful conversation about time, memory and materiality.

-Pop Up 108 is the first event hosted in our newly redesigned Miami headquarters — a curated celebration that marks the beginning of a new era for The Art Dome as a cultural institution and creative incubator.
+The Miami Headquarters Grand Opening is the inaugural event in our newly redesigned space — a curated celebration marking a new era for The Art Dome as a cultural institution and creative incubator.

 Guided by the curatorial vision of Liliana Hernandez, our team reimagined the entire space, integrating artworks from our global community, masterpieces collected by Eduardo Ojeda, and contributions from local and international Art Dome artists.